 In the Summer, the nominated candidates are announced.
 Ballots are provided to every member in good standing and they must be cast and returned no later than the due date, generally December 15.
 The results are tallied and announced via email and in the next issue of Circus Fanfare.

 At the January Meeting of the “Board,” the Trustees will select from the ten Trustees a President and a Vice President to serve two-year terms.
-Further, the Secretary and the Treasurer are appointed, along with any other special positions that the Board deems appropriate.
-The Circus Fanfare Editor is an appointed position.
+Further, the Secretary, the Treasurer and the Circus Fanfare Editor are appointed, along with any other special positions that the Board deems appropriate.
 Appointees do not have voting rights at Board meetings unless they are also elected Trustees.
 Board meetings are prior to the start of the Annual Convention in January and Summer Meet, and at other times as may be scheduled.
 The intent is for the Board to meet in person or remotely at least quarterly.

 The Secretary is responsible for documenting all actions of the Board and providing Minutes that are complete and timely.
 The Treasurer is responsible for maintaining the financial records of WJU consistent with all applicable laws, providing regular financial reports, and filing documents as required by law.